TATUMGAMES/TG-MIKROS-MAFIA-BOT/docs/STATS_COMMANDS.md

 ### Command Structure

-All stats commands:
+All MIKROS Ecosystem commands:

-- Use `/stats` as base command
+- Use `/mikros-ecosystem` as base command
 - Have subcommands for specific metrics
 - Return formatted Discord embeds
 - Include emojis and color coding
 - Show mock data (until API integration)
+- Require channel setup via `/admin-mikros-ecosystem-setup`
+- Must be used in the configured channel

 ### Error Handling